dialogflow/dialogflow-unity-client/Assets/README.md

         private ApiAiUnity apiAiUnity;
     ```

 * On the start of your module ApiAiUnity object must be initialized.
-Required data for initialization is keys from your development console on the api.ai website and one of supported languages
+Required data for initialization is client access token from your development console on the api.ai website and one of supported languages

     ```csharp
     // Use this for initialization
     void Start()
     {
-        const string SUBSCRIPTION_KEY = "your_subscription_key";
         const string ACCESS_TOKEN = "your_access_token";

-        var config = new AIConfiguration(SUBSCRIPTION_KEY, ACCESS_TOKEN, SupportedLanguage.English);
+        var config = new AIConfiguration(ACCESS_TOKEN, SupportedLanguage.English);

         apiAiUnity = new ApiAiUnity();
         apiAiUnity.Initialize(config);